Fuller-Maathai Professor of Gender and Women's Studies

 She was acting department chair for the 2002-2004 academic years and was appointed Fuller-Maathai Professor of Gender and Women’s Studies in July 2004.
-She continues to chair the Gender and Women’s Studies department, which has an anchoring commitment to transnational feminism.
+She then served as chair to the Gender and Women’s Studies department, which has an anchoring commitment to transnational feminism.

 Segrest graduated summa cum laude from Huntingdon College in 1971 and received her M.A. and Ph.D. from Duke University in Modern British Literature in 1979.
 She taught at Campbell University in Buies Creek, NC, during and after completing graduate work.
 During this period she became active in lesbian-feminist political and cultural work in North Carolina and nationally.
 My Mama’s Dead Squirrel: Lesbian Essays on Southern Culture (Firebrand Books, 1985), collects her work from this period.

 She left the academy in the early 1980s to work full-time in social movements for the next decade.
 She help to found North Carolinians Against Racist and Religious Violence and worked in that organization from 1983 to 1990 to rally citizens of the state against virulent neo-Nazi and Ku Klux Klan activity and an epidemic in hate violence.
 Segrest’s 1995 book, Memoir of a Race Traitor, narrates this experience.
 It was named an Outstanding Book on Human Rights in North America and was Editor’s Choice for the Lambda Literary Awards.

 Segrest worked for the World Council of Churches, the Geneva-based Protestant ecumenical organization that represents over 300 million people worldwide, as Coordinator of the US Contact Group of the WCC’s Urban-Rural Mission from 1992 to 2000.
 URM brought together community organizers and religious-based activists in regional and global networks.